tomato1mule/edf/README.md

 # Equivariant Descriptor Fields (EDFs)
-Codes will be released soon
+Instructions will be released soon